southwick-associates/sadashreg/README.md

 ## Usage

 The workflow consists of R scripts and data stored in the "analysis" directory.
-Functions are stored in the "dashreg" package (run `?dashreg` from R for an overview.).
+Functions for this project have been documented and packaged into "dashreg", stored at the top-level in the standard locations (R/, DESCRIPTION, etc).

 START HERE - New results need to be produced for each time-period (2018-q4, 2019-q2, etc.).
+You can run `?dashreg` from R for an overview of the functions.

 ``` r
 # must correctly point to dashboard-template code